msannslee/cmuwork/ProjectFinancialLiteracy.md

 <ins>*SOURCES NEEDED:*</ins><br>
-  Auto interest, Mortgage interest, business loans--black vs white interest rates to define how one obtains collateral (capital building) <br>
+  -Auto interest, Mortgage interest, business loans--black vs white interest rates to define how one obtains collateral (capital building) <br>

-  Investment by type--black vs white investments to bring it home why collateral is important to invest and how investing grows your cash flow. <br>
+  -Investment by type--black vs white investments to bring it home why collateral is important to invest and how investing grows your cash flow. <br>

-  Resources
+  -Resources